pydantic/pydantic/docs/blog/pydantic-v2-alpha.md

 Please let us know:

-* If you don't like the changes, so we can make sure pydantic remains a library you enjoy using.
+* If you don't like the changes, so we can make sure Pydantic remains a library you enjoy using.
-* If this breaks your usage of pydantic so we can fix it, or at least describe a migration path.
+* If this breaks your usage of Pydantic so we can fix it, or at least describe a migration path.

 Thank you for your support, and we look forward to your feedback.